Asian Short Clawed Otter Natural History

 Females will give birth to 4 to 5 cubs on average after a gestation period of 9 weeks.

 Their main threats come from habitat destruction in their natural range and from being hunted to fulfill the continuing demand for their fur.
 They are still also collected for the pet trade to some degree.

 This is the smallest of all otter species.

 The Short Clawed Otters During Your Day Out in Kent

 At Wingham Wildlife Park we have a pair of Asian short clawed otters called Jill and Tambo.
-They can be found in the final one of our 3 otter pools (closest to the vervet monkeys), and are the first to get fed during the 12:00 feed time which can be witnessed every day.
-They are the smallest otter species and you can really see the size difference when compared to the smooth coated otters which live next door to them.
-Even though they might be smaller, they are still huge bundles of fun and can often be seen hanging around in the reeds looking for bugs and sun bathing on their log.
+Their enclosure is one of several which make up our Little Himalaya exhibit behind the dinosaur zoo and they share this with a pair of binterongs.
+They are the smallest otter species and you can really see the size difference when compared to the smooth coated otters which are situated next to our meerkats.
+Even though they are smaller, they are still huge bundles of fun and can often be seen playing together in their pool and sun bathing on their rocks.